 Only one connector can be used per Electrify Canada DC fast charger at a time.
 If either connector is in use, please look for the next nearest available charger at that site to plug in.
 Each of our chargers has two connectors to accommodate vehicles with different charging port placement.

-Each site will offer charging speeds of up to 150kW or 350kW.
-Depending on a number of factors—especially the capabilities of the vehicle—charging speeds could reach up to 4-30 km of range for every minute of charging.1 The stations will also deliver 50kW to support today’s EVs from all automotive manufacturers.
+Each site offers charging speeds of up to 150kW or 350kW for capable vehicles.
+Depending on a number of factors—especially the capabilities of the vehicle—charging speeds could reach up to 4-30 km of range for every minute of charging.1

-All Electrify Canada chargers accept Visa and MasterCard credit cards, as well as Visa and MasterCard debit cards.
+All Electrify Canada chargers accept Visa and MasterCard credit cards and debit cards.

-If you provide your mobile phone number at the start of a session, we will send you a text message receipt.3 The total cost will also be displayed on the charging station screen at the end of your session.
+If you have a membership, log in to the Electrify Canada app, go to your Account, and select “Charge history.”
+You can filter your history by date and share it by email.
+You can also receive your receipt by text message, if you provide your mobile phone number at the start of a session.
+(Messaging and data rates may apply.)
+The total cost will also be displayed on the charging station screen at the end of your session.

 Our chargers will also display the time it takes to reach 80% SOC, if your car transmits that information.
 EVs slow their charging rate as the battery approaches a full charge, which typically occurs around 80%.
 The SOC that this occurs at is often referred to as “bulk charge.”
 Vehicles will continue charging to 100% at this slower rate to preserve your battery life.

 To end the charging session, just press the “Stop” button at the bottom right of the charger screen.
 You can also stop a charging session through the Electrify Canada app.
 Select “Stop Charging” on the Current Session screen.